Zanzibar: 5 Awesome Things to Do Worthy of Your Bucket List

-On your spice tour, you will see how spices are cultivated, experience first hand their smell and taste and get the opportunity to buy some locally grown spice home!
+On a spice tour, you will see how spices are cultivated, experience first-hand their smell and taste and get the opportunity to buy some locally grown spice home!
 The vibrant colors of the spices are definitely as much a feast for the eyes as it is for the taste buds and a great photo opportunity to share with family and friends.
 Perhaps you might also be inspired to cook up a storm in the kitchen!

 Inspired to make a trip to Zanzibar this year?
 Then you should combine its exquisite beaches with a safari in Tanzania for an amazing African adventure.